Willy Fritsch: 1945–1964

-After the war, he moved to Hamburg and continued to appear in movies such as Film Without A Title (1948) together with Hildegard Knef, as well as in several German blockbusters such as The Heath Is Green (1951) and When the White Lilacs Bloom Again (1953) side by side with young Romy Schneider.
-In 1958, Fritsch starred in the German version of Mit Eva fing die Sünde an, which was later adapted and filled with additional scenes by Francis Ford Coppola for his debut release of The Bellboy And The Playgirls (1962).
+After the war, he moved to Hamburg and continued to appear in movies such as Film Without a Title (1948) together with Hildegard Knef, as well as in several German blockbusters such as The Heath Is Green (1951) and When the White Lilacs Bloom Again (1953) side by side with young Romy Schneider.
+In 1958, Fritsch starred in Sin Began with Eve, which was later adapted and filled with additional scenes by Francis Ford Coppola for his debut release of The Bellboy and the Playgirls (1962).

-Fritsch's final film was 1964's I Learned It from Father (Das hab' ich von Papa gelernt) directed by Axel von Ambesser, in which he performed together with his son Thomas.
+Fritsch's final film was 1964's I Learned It from Father directed by Axel von Ambesser, in which he performed together with his son Thomas.

 Personal life

-Fritsch was married to artistic dancer Dinah Grace in 1937 and became a father of two sons.
+Fritsch was married to artistic dancer Dinah Grace in 1937 until her death from breast cancer in 1963 and they had two sons.
 The younger one, Thomas Fritsch, was a successful actor as well.

-Fritsch died of a heart attack aged 72 and was buried at Ohlsdorf Cemetery in Hamburg.
+Fritsch died in Hamburg on 13 July 1973 of a heart attack at the age of 72 and was buried at Ohlsdorf Cemetery.